TharinduRusira/calc-compiler/madduma.md

 We now evaluate the effect of major optimizations.

-SROA replaces the long entry block with a loop to declare and initialize the 10 mutable variables.
+SROA replaces the long `entry` block with a loop based `whileEntry` to declare and initialize the 10 mutable variables.

     define i64 @f(i64, i64, i64, i64, i64, i64) {
     entry: